 - Paper check issued to the player by mail.

 Of these, ACH eChecks and PayPal are very convenient.
 Though occasionally subject to small delays (we’re talking a day or two), the turnaround is usually lightning quick.
-NETELLER and Skrill are again subject to significant fees.
+Skrill is subject to high fees, and a slow turnaround time.

 An important caveat here is that typically an electronic withdrawal method is only allowed if you previously used that same method to deposit your money.
 If you used a method not listed above or your original option is no longer suitable, expect to have to request a paper check by mail.